Terms and Conditions

 15. Term and Termination

 15.1.
-The Agreement shall, unless otherwise terminated as provided in this Section 15, or superseded by an Order Form, commence on the Effective Date and shall continue for the Initial Subscription Term and, thereafter, the Agreement shall be automatically renewed for successive Renewal Periods, unless:
+The Agreement shall, unless otherwise terminated as provided in this Section 15, or superseded by an Order Form, commence on the Effective Date and shall continue for the Initial Subscription Term and shall continue thereafter, unless:

 15.1.2. otherwise terminated in accordance with the provisions of these Terms and Conditions.